linsalrob/py_fasta_validator/README.md

 # Testing

-To test the code you can use the example provided.
+To test the code you can use the example data provided.
+Download the [test data set](https://github.com/linsalrob/py_fasta_validator/raw/master/test.zip) [zip file, 16.4 kb] and uncompress it.

 ```
-python3 example_validations.py -f test/good.fasta

 ```

 or you can run that example on all the tests: